Bug report #8165

 Edit: see #8165-7

-#4 Updated by rcline - over 6 years ago
+#4 Updated by rcline - about 8 years ago

 I get the following QString error on OS X 10.8.3 with latest nightly build from Dakaota Cartography.